ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations: Algorithmic Implementation Using Branch-and-Bound-and-Cut

-Once a new mixed-integer feasible solution candidate is identified, detecting cycles becomes straightforward using depth-first search (DFS).
-If a cycle is detected, the corresponding lazy constraint \eqref{eq_constraints_mi} is added to the problem.
-The DFS algorithm solves the problem of cycle detection in a worst-case quadratic runtime relative to the number of vertices in the graph, which contrasts with algorithms that separate related inequalities from a continuous relaxation \citep{BORNDORFER2020100552, cook2011traveling}, such as the quadratic program in our case.
-Three variants of adding lazy constraints for the problem were tested. \begin{itemize} \item Adding a lazy constraint only for the first cycle found. \item Adding a lazy constraint only for the shortest cycle found. \item Adding multiple lazy constraints for all cycles found in the current iteration in which an integer-feasible solution candidate is available. \end{itemize} The third mentioned variant was found to consistently deliver the best results, despite \cite[Chapter 8.9]{achterberg2007}.
-Therefore, it is applied in all of the numerical tests that follow.
+Once a new mixed-integer feasible solution candidate is identified, detecting cycles becomes straightforward using a depth-first search~\cite[pp.~46--48]{even2011graph}.
+If a cycle is detected, the corresponding lazy constraint~\eqref{eq_constraints_mi} is added to the problem.
+The depth-first search (DFS) algorithm solves the problem of cycle detection in a worst-case quadratic runtime relative to the number of vertices in the graph, which contrasts with algorithms that separate related inequalities from a continuous relaxation \citep{borndorferSeparationCycleInequalities2020, cookTravelingSalesmanProblem2011}, such as the quadratic program in our case.
+Three variants of adding lazy constraints for the problem were tested. \begin{itemize} \item Adding a lazy constraint only for the first cycle found. \item Adding a lazy constraint only for the shortest cycle found. \item Adding multiple lazy constraints for all cycles found in the current iteration in which an integer-feasible solution candidate is available. \end{itemize} The third mentioned variant was found to consistently deliver the best results, despite \citep[Chapter 8.9]{achterbergConstraintIntegerProgramming2007}.
+See Table~\ref{tab:lazy_variants} for numerical results.
+Therefore, it is applied in all the numerical tests that follow.